 ||Summative assessment consists of a written element, worth 60% of the total mark, and an online element worth 40%.
 In both cases, comprehensive written feedback is provided individually with 15 working days of the assessment deadline.
 Students are expected to reflect on their feedback, to seek additional clarification if appropriate, and to use this to improve on future assignments of a similar nature.

 Formative assessment consists of discussion around what is expected of each piece of assessed work for the course.
 This is conducted in an open discussion forum for all students to contribute to and provides an opportunity to clearly understand the key requirements for each assignment before submission.
 Any student can post questions about the assignment and a response will be posted on the discussion board by the course tutor within 3 working days.

 On completion of this course, the student will be able to:

-- Understand the history of environmental governance
+- Demonstrate an understanding of the history of environmental governance

 - Identify key synergies and potential conflicts between environmental conventions

 - Critically evaluate the current challenges to global governance